helm/charts/stable/redis/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### 5.0.0

+The default image in this release may be switched out for any image containing the `redis-server` and `redis-cli` binaries.
+If `redis-server` is not the default image ENTRYPOINT, `master.command` must be specified.

+#### Breaking changes
+- `master.args` and `slave.args` are removed.
+Use `master.command` or `slave.command` instead in order to override the image entrypoint, or `master.extraFlags` to pass additional flags to `redis-server`.
+- `disableCommands` is now interpreted as an array of strings instead of a string of comma separated values.
+- `master.persistence.path` now defaults to `/data`.

 ### 4.0.0

 This version removes the `chart` label from the `spec.selector.matchLabels`